Different Ways to Split Bills (50 50, by Usage, by Income)

 Not every shared expense should be split the same way.
 What works for a group dinner may feel unfair for utilities, rent, or a vacation.

-Problems usually start when one method is applied everywhere without thinking about usage or income.
-Choosing the right approach upfront avoids friction later.
+Problems usually start when one method is applied everywhere, even when usage or income clearly differs.

 This article explains the main bill-splitting methods and shows when each one makes the most sense.